Submissions deadline

 DCP

-Movies that are neither in German nor in english language must have english subtitles, burned directly into the picture is preferred, and not in the black bars of Cinemascope titles.
+Films that are not in German or English must have English subtitles, preferably burned into the image and not in the black bars of Cinemascope films.

 Screenings

-The films selected for the festival program will be shown exactly one time at the Obscura Filmfestival.
+The films selected for the festival programme will be screened publicly exactly once as part of the Obscura Film Festival.

-The participants assure that they have all necessary rights for the exhibition of their films and that they are transferred to the filmfest for the time being.
-They assure that the screenings of their films do not infringe on any copyright or performance rights of third parties.
+Participants assure that they have all the necessary rights of use for the screening of their films and that these rights are transferred to the organiser.
+They assure that the screening of their films does not infringe any copyrights or performance rights of third parties.

-The audience votes for the best long and short film and the winner receives a trophy.
+The audience votes for the best feature film and short film, and the winner receives a trophy.

-The festival runner reserves the right to allow exceptions in special and justified cases.
+The festival director reserves the right to allow exceptions in special and justified cases.